 Compassion means viewing yourself as an imperfect human being without judgment or criticism.
 Cultivating self-compassion is something that you can work on every day so that you minimize your inner bully.
 You can treat yourself as you would a small child who is hurt or simply give yourself permission to not be perfect.

 If you have an inner bully you might struggle with the belief that there is something wrong with you.
 That belief may dictate your behavior in many ways but you can start to get your power back.
 In addition to working on your self-compassion, you can also try to act and behave as though there is nothing wrong with you.

 Any time you have negative thoughts coming from the inner bully you can fight back by denying and walking away from that criticism.
 If you learn to tell yourself that there is nothing wrong with you then slowly you will start to combat that old belief that was feeding your inner bully.
 Thinking of your negative thoughts as something outside of yourself can also help you keep them at a distance rather than listening to them as truth.

-It is normal to recognize mistakes you have made or flaws that you can improve on but putting yourself down with harsh criticism and judgement can have negative effects on your health.
+It’s normal to recognize mistakes you have made or flaws that you can improve on.
+However, putting yourself down with harsh criticism and judgment can have negative effects on your health.
 People with bullying inner thoughts can develop issues with depression and anxiety that can make their daily life much more difficult.

 Get the Help You Need With Seasons In Malibu